You are here

 Individual sample orders have been excerpted from the manual and are available below.

 A detailed reference for chief judges of federal district courts.
 The Deskbook describes the position of chief judges within the system of federal judicial administration as well as their specific roles and responsibilities with respect to national and regional bodies of judicial administration; other judges, officers, and employees of the district court; various functions of the court; and external groups such as the bar, media, and public.
 Includes citations to statutory requirements and Judicial Conference and Administrative Office policies.

 In response to requests from chief judges and as a follow-up to a 2000 conference for appellate judges, the Center developed this common template that each circuit could use to develop its own deskbook for chief judges.
 It provides a comprehensive list of activities that chief judges and others undertake pursuant to statute, to Judicial Conference policies, or simply because of the imperatives of administering a circuit.
-The template is available only in electronic form, and can be found on the Center's sites on the courts’ intranet and on the internet.

 This manual provides trial judges a handbook on managing civil cases.
 It sets out a wide array of case-management techniques, beginning with case filing and concluding with steps for streamlining trials and discusses a number of special topics, including pro se and high visibility cases, the role of staff, and automation that supports case management.
 The manual, which was produced in response to the Civil Justice Reform Act of 1990, is based on the experiences of federal district and magistrate judges and reflects techniques they have developed.

 For the original English language publication see Civil Litigation Management Manual (2001)

 This publication was translated to Russian and published by the U.S. Agency for International Development.
 The Federal Judicial Center cannot vouch for the accuracy of the translation.